 More Self Care Sunday Ideas

-There are thousands of self-care ideas out there.
+There are thousands of self-care activities out there.
 It doesn’t matter which one (or ones!) that you pick, what matters is that you make time for yourself.
 Let go of your responsibilities and nurture yourself, if only for a few minutes.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.